Forgettory and Neurodiversity

 - Reflecting on what you need can sometimes make it even harder to get moving.

-- Understanding how long something can take also has a significant impact as it can feel like a complete unknown.
+- Understanding how long something can take has a significant impact as it can feel like an unknown.

 - Thinking you are good enough.